issima.png

 Taylor Johnston

 Taylor is a gardener, nurserywoman and Gamine’s production manager and designer.
-Her work in apparel is informed by being covered in grime for almost 20 years, while her work with plants ranges from growing food and building meadows to tending kiku and species tropical orchids.
+Her work in apparel is informed by being covered in grime for over 20 years, while her work with plants ranges from growing food and building meadows to tending kiku and species tropical orchids.
 Her current work at her nursery /design studio, co-owned with nurseryman, Ed Bowen (issima), uses an analog approach to select unusual hardy plants, and designing singular gardens for both public and private clients.

 Whitney Deane